Kris-Kay/TakeStock/README.md

 # TakeStock

+### Don't see it?
+Don't buy it.
-### An AR app that prototypes the next step in real life visual search filtering.
+An AR app that prototypes the next step in real life visual search filtering.

 Because reading every ingredient on every box or trying to see through green washing while picking out a tea is a real pain.